 Unfortunately, the Internet is not immune to evil.
 Breaches of norms and values are also occurring in the online and cyber worlds, ranging from fraud, identity theft, bullying and other forms of personal harassment or exploitation through to malign social engineering, phishing and hacking attacks which can threaten key networks and even entire nations.
 Fairness, transparency and accountability dictate that any victim, – whether individual, organization, society, nation or even democracy itself – which suffers from these issues should be able to address those responsible and to secure meaningful, effective redress.
 However, we are in a position today, in this Digital Age, where ongoing technological developments have outstripped our policy-making capacity, standards-setting and legal frameworks.

-The Hague Global Principles for Accountability in the Digital Age
+- Create awareness for Accountability in the Digital Age

 Institute for Accountability in the Digital Age (I4ADA)